xmidt-org/docs/content/docs/operating/troubleshooting.md

       - http://TALARIA_HOSTNAME:PRIMARY_PORT
     ```

-  - Consul Solution: Change talaria and petasos Configuration to be consistent with `http` or `https`. `https` is default.
+  - Consul Solution: Change Talaria and Petasos Configuration to be consistent with `http` or `https`. `https` is default.

     ```yaml
     # talaria